Yerba mate is a traditional South American drink known for its clean, long-lasting energy. But most beginners in the U.S. have no idea where to start.

 Why did you choose these specific items for the starter kit?

-Out of all the yerbas we've tried, we picked the smoothest yerba that best represents the traditional flavor, a no-cure stainless steel gourd, and a spoon bombilla that filters well and helps form a mountain, so beginners get good results on the first try and can use it for other types of yerbas on their mate journey.
+Out of all the yerbas we've tried (80+), we picked the smoothest yerba that best represents the traditional flavor, a ready-to-use stainless steel gourd, and a spoon bombilla that filters well and helps form a mountain, so beginners get good results on the first try and can use it for other types of yerbas on their mate journey.

 -